 As with any links style course, accuracy is very important.
 The course is not overly long (6,950 from the back, 5,576 from the forward tees) and there are plenty of large open fairways.
 Good strategy is the most important factor in playing this course well.
 Most American golfers aren’t accustomed to avoiding deep bunkers and playing off of uneven lies in the middle of a fairway.
 It will take several rounds to learn the small nuances of every hole, but those that do will be rewarded.

 Probably one of, if not the best practice facility in the Chicagoland area.
-A full range with hitting bays at each end, a short game area, multiple putting greens, and the best of all, three complete practice holes (two par-4′s and a par-3 that shares a green).
+A full range with hitting bays at each end, a short game area, multiple putting greens, and the best of all, two complete practice holes (two par-4’s), the use of which is included with your green fee or Practice Center fee.
 In addition to the phenomenal practice facilities, the club also employs a PGA Professional (Brian King, a Northern Illinois University golf hall of famer) who heads up the Prairie Landing Golf Academy.
-Recently they also added launch monitor technology as part of the lesson plan, something that most amateurs could benefit greatly from.

 A well staffed clubhouse offers curbside service, full locker rooms and a nice dining facility.
 The carts are equipped with GPS that provides distance from the cart to each pin as well as driving distance (so you can boast to your friends).
 For group outings, the cart system also has live score tracking and overall event results.

 Club memberships are available with a variety of options that include use of the practice facility.